-Detroit Tigers Top 20 Prospects: No. 7 Joey Wentz
+Detroit Tigers Top 20 Prospects: No 7 Joey Wentz

-Joey Wentz’s strengths
+Joey Wentz’s Background

-Joey Wentz’s weaknesses
+Joey Wentz’s Strengths

-Our take on Joey Wentz
+Our Take on Joey Wentz